Nuclear Assault: First three albums and rise to fame (1986–1990)

 Nuclear Assault's second demo Live, Suffer, Die was recorded in 1985 and they began touring the United States consistently.
 The band signed a multi-album contract with Combat Records and recorded the Game Over album in April 1986, released to critical acclaim later that year.
+The album cut 'Nuclear War' had its broadcast premiere on 92.3fm in NYC (K-Rock), when guest host Chuck Kaye (DJ, VJ, Host, MC, Booker of L'Amour) brought his test pressing with him.
 Game Over was followed by an extended play called The Plague, which was released to coincide with a 1987 European tour with Agent Steel and Atomkraft.
 Later, feeling constrained by their contract with Combat, the band signed with I.R.S.
 Records and released Survive in 1988.
 The album reached number 145 on the U.S. Billboard 200 chart and Nuclear Assault set off on a 180-day world tour in the United States and Europe; first as an opening act for Slayer and later headlining with British group Acid Reign as a support act.
 The Survive soundtrack was featured in the underground film on I.R.S.
 Media Blood & Concrete.
 The band's next album, 1989's Handle with Care, would see the band at their commercial peak, hitting the U.S. chart at number 126, and peaking in the UK Albums Chart at No. 60, with more touring, including a trip to Japan and a U.S. tour opening for Testament and Savatage.
 The band released their first live album, Live at the Hammersmith Odeon, in 1990, but internal troubles were causing problems for the band.